Karthik-S-L/LetzVibe/README.md

 This project is created using React

-use npm run to start
+use npm run to start.